It’s neither the end of the world, nor the end of humanity. Not yet, at least.

 Intimations of what this new era promises are already manifest.
 Nature is presenting us with a picture of her rapid healing power when unburdened and unsullied by man’s heavy footprint.
 Skies are clearing, so are waterways.
 Once more, dolphins frolic in Venice canals.
 Birds are back in Wuhan.
 For those who demand more objective metrics of well-being, consider that air pollution is responsible for seven million deaths per year, and that close to 9000 children die of malnutrition every-single-day.
-To put those numbers in perspective, the latest death count from Covid-19 is ten thousand.
+To put those numbers in perspective, the latest (4.1) death count from Covid-19 is forty five thousand.

 The emergence of the Ecocene, however, depends entirely on what we do once the dust settles.

 “In a very real sense,” says American author Jeff VanderMeer, “the history of the world can be seen as an ongoing battle between good and bad imaginations.”

 I believe we are now starting to experience the real consequences of our bad imaginations, consequences which make no distinction between rich and poor, the powerful and powerless, or between generations.
 We are all in the same boat, or Ark if you will, called Planet Earth, facing a common enemy… not just a virus, but ourselves.

 Meanwhile, the voice of good imagination has grown steadily louder as humanity rushes towards the abyss.
 We just haven’t been listening.